valab-certh/meddisc/README.md

 Below is a list of the currently implemented **actions** for the de-identifier.

-#### Remove Tag - Code `X`
+#### Remove Attribute - Code `X`

-Replaces tag value with empty string.
+Replaces attribute value with empty string.
 E.g.
 ```
 dcm[<TAG_INDEX>].value = ''
 ```

-#### Clean Tag - Code `C`
+#### Clean Attribute - Code `C`

 Implemented only for VRs that are either `DA` or `TM`.

-`DA` -> Such tags are date tags in the format `YYYYMMDD`.
-The way that `C` is applied in such tags is by taking `YYYYMMDD` and adding to that date a random offset number of $\texttt{days}$ which is sampled from the following discrete uniform distribution $\mathfrak{U}$, as follows
+`DA` -> Such attributes contain date information in the format `YYYYMMDD`.
+The way that `C` is applied in such attributes is by taking `YYYYMMDD` and adding to that date a random offset number of $\texttt{days}$ which is sampled from the following discrete uniform distribution $\mathfrak{U}$, as follows
 $$\texttt{days} \sim \mathfrak{U}(365 \cdot 10, 2 \cdot (365 \cdot 10))$$
 This approach effectively preserves a patient's temporal correlations which helps retain useful patient information allowing for further analysis on the de-identified files.

-`TM` -> Day time tags in the format `HHMMSS.FFFFFF`.
-The way that `C` is applied in such a tag is by simply replacing its value with a random offset number of $\texttt{seconds}$ (hence there is no second-fraction), sampled as
+`TM` -> Day time attributes in the format `HHMMSS.FFFFFF`.
+The way that `C` is applied to such attributes is by simply replacing its value with a random offset number of $\texttt{seconds}$ (hence there is no second-fraction), sampled as
 $$\texttt{seconds} \sim \mathfrak{U}(0, 3600 \cdot 24)$$

-#### Keep Tag - Code `K`
+#### Keep Attribute - Code `K`

-Simply keeps a tag as is.
+Simply keeps an attribute as is.

-#### Replace Tag - Code `Z`
+#### Replace Attribute - Code `Z`

-Replaces tag value with a dummy one.
-Implemented only for patient ID with tag index `(0010, 0020)` and patient Name with tag index `(0010, 0010)` in which case both values are replaced by a common pseudo patient ID.
+Replaces an attribute value with a dummy one.
+Implemented only for patient ID with tag `(0010, 0020)` and patient Name with tag `(0010, 0010)` in which case both values are replaced by a common pseudo patient ID.

-### Additional Altered DICOM Tags
+### Additional Altered DICOM Attributes

-- It should be noted that DICOM files that include instances of the `GroupLength` tag with tag code `(gggg, 0000)`, are being automatically dropped by the respective function that is used to export the DICOM object.
+- It should be noted that DICOM files that include instances of the `GroupLength` tag with tag index `(gggg, 0000)`, are being automatically dropped by the respective function that is used to export the DICOM object.
 - Inside the output DICOM file, additional DICOM attributes were included that specify the anonymization process
-    - Tag instance with code `(0012, 0063)` where its value is a concatenated sequence of codes as per Table CID 7050 from [[link](https://dicom.nema.org/medical/dicom/2019a/output/chtml/part16/sect_CID_7050.html)].
+    - Attribute instance with code `(0012, 0063)` where its value is a concatenated sequence of codes as per Table CID 7050 from [[link](https://dicom.nema.org/medical/dicom/2019a/output/chtml/part16/sect_CID_7050.html)].
 These specify how the DICOM de-identification procedure was performed.
-    - Tag instance with code `(0012, 0062)` signifies if patient identity was pseudonymized/removed from both the attributes and the pixel data [[link](https://dicom.innolitics.com/ciods/rt-plan/patient/00120062)].
+    - Attribute instance with code `(0012, 0062)` signifies if patient identity was pseudonymized/removed from both the attributes and the pixel data [[link](https://dicom.innolitics.com/ciods/rt-plan/patient/00120062)].
-    - Tag instance with code `(0028, 0301)` signifies if PII was removed from burned in text in pixel data [[link](https://dicom.nema.org/medical/dicom/current/output/chtml/part15/sect_E.3.html)].
+    - Attribute instance with code `(0028, 0301)` signifies if PII was removed from burned in text in pixel data [[link](https://dicom.nema.org/medical/dicom/current/output/chtml/part15/sect_E.3.html)].

 ## Citation